spiffe/spiffe/standards/SPIFFE_Workload_API.md

 ## Status of this Memo

-This document specifies an experimental identity API standard for the internet community, and requests discussion and suggestions for improvements.
-It is a work in progress.
+This document specifies an identity API standard for the internet community, and requests discussion and suggestions for improvements.
 Distribution of this document is unlimited.

 ## Abstract